Streetwise-Media/swpmvc_todos/readme.md

         <!-- /no_todos_users_block -->
     </div>

 Next we'll create a view to render this template.
-Add TodoUsersListing.php to the views subdirectory of your plugin, require it from your plugin class' require\_dependencies method, and add the following code to it:
+Add TodosUserListing.php to the views subdirectory of your plugin, require it from your plugin class' require\_dependencies method, and add the following code to it:

     <?php